Zero paid placements. No brand can pay to rank higher on Simscanner.

 What is FUP on a Belgium eSIM?

 FUP is the fair use policy: the threshold past which a brand may slow an unlimited plan.
 A Belgium plan used elsewhere in the EU may also hit a separate EU roaming fair use cap.
-The plans table on this page lists each brand's allowance and throttle once verified, and never carries an invented limit.
+The plans table on this page lists each brand's allowance and throttle, and never carries an invented limit.

 Sources